scottgs/zooid/README.md

 - Self-orient on the network.
 - Saturate the machines thread pool with listeners.
 - Assimilate hardware-specific skills from other zodes.
-- Accumulate temporary action potentials.
 - Prime anticipated events.

 ###Zodes can't yet

-- Accumulate temporary action potentials.
+- Accumulate action potentials.
-- Prime anticipated events.
+- Prime anticipated symbols.

 ===